 For the purpose of this article, we’re classifying government employees as anyone who works for a municipality, state, or the United States federal government.

-Group plan government employee benefits are very different than any other private plan that’s offered by a private company like AT&T or Verizon, because government employee plans are separate from ERISA.
-ERISA is the Employee Retirement Income and Securities Act of 1974, that applies to most group plans that are put out by private companies.
+Group plan government employee benefits are very different than any other private plan that’s offered by a private company like AT&T or Verizon because government employee plans are separate from ERISA.
+ERISA is the Employee Retirement Income and Securities Act of 1974, which applies to most group plans that are put out by private companies.
 ERISA takes away a lot of rights from those employees.
 When Congress passed ERISA they realized that a lot of rights were taken away from employees, and they didn’t even want this law to apply to themselves, so they carved out government employees.
 What that means is that government employees are exempt from ERISA, which allows you to bring your claim in state court instead of federal court, and that affords you many greater protections.

 Differences Between an ERISA Claim and a State Claim That Applies to Government Employee Claims

 In an ERISA claim, you don’t have the right to a jury trial.
 Your case is going to be decided by a federal judge.
 In a state law claim, you get to have your claim handled and reviewed by a jury of your peers.
 As we know, a lot of people don’t really like insurance companies, so that could work in your favor.

 In an ERISA case, you’re not allowed to introduce any new evidence.
 The only thing that that federal judge can look at is what’s in your claim file, the evidence on paper in your claim file.
 You can’t testify.
 You can’t bring in friends to testify, family, doctors to testify, and you can’t introduce any new evidence that wasn’t already in your claim file at the time that the insurance company made its decision.
 In a state law claim, you can do all of those things.
 You can testify.
 Friends and family can testify.
 Your doctors can testify.
 You can introduce new evidence and collateral evidence.
 There’s a lot more evidence that you can bring into the claim.